st93642/pt-journal/tutorials_expansion_plan.md

    }
    ```

-3. Include practical examples and scenarios relevant to penetration testing
+3. Include practical examples and scenarios relevant to each domain
-4. Add cross-references to existing PT Journal tools and concepts where applicable
+4. Add cross-references to existing PT Journal tools and features

 ### Phase 3: Quiz Development